 SPONSORSHIP OPPORTUNITIES IN THE SPORTS PAVILION

-This building project is complete and we now have a Sports Pavilion which can accommodate a whole year group in refurbished changing rooms, a much-needed separate changing area for our girls' sports teams, a bigger area for the Ruck Shop which also doubles as a classroom, and a smart new terrace area.
+The Sports Pavilion building project is complete and we can now accommodate a whole year group in refurbished changing rooms, we have a much-needed separate changing area for our girls' sports teams, and a bigger area for the Ruck Shop which also doubles as a classroom.
+We also have a smart new terrace area.

 Sponsorship opportunities still exist in this project as we bring it to ever better standards and furnish the areas properly.

-The global community that is fostered by Dartford Grammar School in Languages, exchanges and international relationships continues to flourish.
+The global community that is fostered by Dartford Grammar School in Languages, exchanges and international relationships continues to flourish and we believe there has never been a more important time to promote internationalism.
 The ever-increasing array of logos at the foot of the new website homepage do not do full justice to these extraordinary strengths, and an exciting and unusual project is now underway to install flags and flag-poles around the perimeter road of the new Sixth Form Centre, one for each of the languages offered by the school.
-We invite sponsorship of the flags, costed at £500 for each flag and pole including installation, with attributions accordingly.
-There has never been a more important time to promote internationalism and we hope we can bring this project to fruition very soon.
+This cannot be funded from Vision and we intend to launch a specific fund-raising for the flags we still need to sponsor early in 2019.

 EXCAVATION OF WW2 AIR-RAID TUNNELS

-Recent building work has exposed two sets of WW2 Air-raid Tunnels, one beneath the junior playground and one beneath the senior playground.
+The School has two sets of WW2 Air-raid Tunnels, one beneath the junior playground and one beneath the senior playground.
 They were used by the school in the 1940s to keep pupils out of harm’s way during bombing raids.
 When we invited memories of these tunnels we received some fascinating accounts of their use, most notable of which were the diaries of Roy Mack: these can be read on the school website.
 It is one of our dearest wishes that the tunnels in the junior playground might be restored as a museum of the time.
-They would provide an excellent hands-on learning centre for our own students and any schools or clubs that wish to visit, and a by-product of the project would be the illumination of the junior playground.
-Estimates of costs for the excavation and restoration of the tunnels stand at £60,000.
-Many Dartfordians already know of this project and whilst we continue to invite memories of their use, more crucially we invite interest both financial and skills-based in the project so that we can take it forward.
+They would provide an excellent hands-on learning centre for our own students and any schools or clubs that wish to visit, and we are currently looking into sources of external funding for this project.

 RENOVATION OF THE SCHOOL WALL